nucleuscloud/neosync/docs/docs/guides/integrating-neosync-llm.md

 ![new-trans](/img/cust-gen-connect.png)

 Select the `cust-gen-db` connection and set the **Truncate Before Insert** option to `true`.
-This will give us a fresh slate everytime we want to run the job and clear out any existing data.
+This will give us a fresh slate every time we want to run the job and clear out any existing data.

 Click **Next** for the last step.